Last update July 11, 2025

 Would you like to recommend the use of e-lactancia?
 Write to us at corporate mail of APILAM

-Side effects are neither frequent nor severe.
+Its side effects are neither frequent nor serious.